jasongroce/docs/docs/content/tutorials/helm/index.md

 Defining a `Recipe` object in Kubernetes will use a Radius Recipe to create dependencies for your application:

 - The `.spec.type` field defines the type of resource to create. `Applications.Datastores/redisCaches` is the type for a Redis Cache.
 - The `.spec.secretName` field tells Radius where to store connection information.
 This is optional, and should be used to interoperate with other Kubernetes technologies that read from secrets.
-In our case we're using the secret to populate an environment variable.
+This tutorial example uses the secret to populate an environment variable.

-Now that you have made the edits, save the file, and deploy the application again using Helm.
-Since the namespace and secret have already been created, we only need to run the `helm` command.
+Save the file after you have made the edits and deploy the application again using Helm.
+Since the namespace and secret have already been created, you only need to run the `helm` command.

 ```bash
 helm upgrade demo ./Chart -n demo --install